Learn About Aspergillosis

 • Aspergilloma is a growth (fungus ball) that develops in an area of past lung disease or lung scarring such as tuberculosis or lung abscess.

 • Invasive pulmonary aspergillosis is a serious infection with pneumonia.
 It can spread to other parts of the body.
 This infection occurs most often in people with a weakened immune system.
-This can be from cancer, AIDS, leukemia, an organ transplant, chemotherapy, or other conditions or drugs that lower the number or function of white blood cells or weaken the immune system.
+This can be from cancer, AIDS, leukemia, an organ transplant, chemotherapy, or other conditions or medicines that lower the number or function of white blood cells or weaken the immune system.

 What are the symptoms of Aspergillosis?